Ultralong-distance quantum correlations in three-terminal Josephson junctions: Abstract

 \section{Abstract}

-In the paper, we address nonlocality and quantum correlations in three-terminal Josephson junctions, where the BCS superconductors $S_a$, $S_b$ and $S_c$ are voltage-biased at $(V_a,V_b,V_c)=(V,-V,0)$ and $V$ is a significant fraction of the gap.
-The constituting two-terminal $S_a$-dot-$S_c$ and $S_c$-dot-$S_b$ are connected at arbitrary distance $R_0$ on the grounded $S_c$.
-The proposed interpretation of the numerical experiments relies on the interplay between the time-periodic Floquet-Josephson dynamics, Cooper pair splitting and the long-range Tomasch effect.
-We find cross-over between the ``Floquet-Andreev quartets'' (if $R_0\alt\xi_0$ is smaller than the superconducting coherence length), and the ``ultralong-distance Floquet-Tomasch clusters of Cooper pairs'' if $ R_0 \alt l_\varphi$, where $l_\varphi\gg\xi_0$ is the mesoscopic coherence length of the BCS quasiparticles.
-Analytical theory is presented for the simplest cluster at voltage $eV>\Delta/2$, {\it i.e.} the ultralong-distance Floquet-Tomasch octets, where $\Delta$ is the superconducting gap.
-The range of the effect is conjectured to be the same as in the Tomasch experiment, {\it i.e.} the junctions can be remotely separated by the mesoscopic $R_0\approx 30\,\mu$m which is orders of magnitude larger than the zero-energy BCS coherence length $\xi_0$.
-Our results go beyond the paradigm of classical synchronization in the macroscopic Josephson circuits.
-The effect can be detected with dc-transport and zero-frequency quantum current-noise cross-correlation experiments, and it can be used for fundamental studies of superconducting quasiparticle quantum coherence in the circuits of quantum engineering.
+{The production of entangled pairs of electrons in ferromagnet-superconductor-ferromagnet or normal metal-superconductor-normal metal three-terminal structures has aroused considerable interest in the last twenty years.
+In these studies, the distance between the contacts is limited by the zero-energy superconducting coherence length.
+Here, we demonstrate nonlocality and quantum correlations in voltage-biased three-terminal Josephson junctions over the ultralong distance that exceeds the superconducting coherence length by orders of magnitude.
+The effect relies on} the interplay between the time-periodic Floquet-Josephson dynamics, Cooper pair splitting and long-range coupling similar to the two-terminal Tomasch effect.
+We find cross-over between the ``Floquet-Andreev quartets'' (if {the spatial separation} is smaller than the superconducting coherence length), and the ``ultralong-distance Floquet-Tomasch clusters of Cooper pairs'' if {the separation exceeds the superconducting coherence length, possibly reaching the same $\simeq 30\,\mu$m as in the Tomasch experiments}.
+The effect can be detected with DC-transport and zero-frequency quantum current-noise cross-correlation experiments, and it can be used for fundamental studies of superconducting quasiparticle quantum coherence in the circuits of quantum engineering.